sigrudds1/godot-mariadb/README.md

 # godot-mariadb
 A MariaDB module for the Godot Engine, currently 3.3.0 rc7 but should also work on 4.0.0.

-This module has a self contained connector and does not use the GPL connectors from Maria/MySQL and will compile on Windows and Linux, possiblly Mac.
+This module has a self contained connector and does not use the GPL connectors from Maria/MySQL and will compile on Windows, Linux, probably Mac.

 Copy to "the-godot-folder"/modules/mariadb/ and run scons, see https://docs.godotengine.org/en/stable/development/compiling/index.html.